DoctorKhan/The-Social-Game-Book/src/20_part/188_ancient_control_system.md

 The progressive narrative can frame female struggle as a direct result of patriarchy and toxic masculinity.
 The reactionary narrative can frame male struggle as a direct result of feminism and female empowerment.
 Both narratives achieve the same strategic goal: they point the finger horizontally, ensuring that the two groups with the most to gain from cooperating against a failing economic system exhaust their energy fighting each other.
 The result is a perfectly balanced, self-perpetuating conflict that prevents any serious vertical challenge to the System itself.

-## The Automated Divide and Conquer Engine
+## The Automated Divide and Conquer Machine

 **The great realization:** This is a marriage of ancient strategy and modern technology.
 The 'what' is two thousand years old.
 The 'how' is brand new.
 The result is a perfectly automated engine of division that channels legitimate grievances into conflicts that don't threaten the power structure.